 Identify their favorite news sources, forums, discussion groups, and places to practice social networking.
 In other words, find out everything you can about the types of people who make up the top ten percent of your current employees and the best of your talent pool.

 Use this information to screen resumes, of course, and to develop effective interview questions.

 Most importantly, use this information to develop creative, fun recruiting strategies for your potential openings.
 Sit with an interested group that includes members of the group you are trying to recruit and brainstorm other potential ways to locate a well-qualified pool of candidates for each position.

-Some examples I've seen include a very funny ad in a staid newspaper.
+Some examples that have been seen include a very funny ad in a staid newspaper.
 It literally jumped off the page because it stood out so strongly from the pack.
-(The ad was looking for a creative for an ad agency; I'll bet they found their perfect candidate.)
-I've been recruited as a potential staff member while browsing in a bookstore.
+(The ad was looking for a creative for an ad agency; You can bet that they found their perfect candidate.)
+People have been recruited as potential staff members while browsing in a bookstore because of the books they were reviewing.
 People recruit at trade shows from the people visiting their booths.

-few good words, an interesting article or a piece about your mission that reflects your organization in a favorable light, will result in potential employees coming to you.
-And that, in my way of thinking, is the best way of all to find great potential employees for your candidate pool.
+A few good words, an interesting article or a piece about your mission that reflects your organization in a favorable light, will result in potential employees coming to you.
+And, that is the best way of all to find great potential employees for your candidate pool.